Smoking in the workplace

 Now in its seventh year, the Smokefree Health Harms campaign continues to encourage smokers to stop smoking this New Year.

 There’s loads of free resources and support available to help people to quit for good.

-This website provides loads of information on a range of smoking topics, such as smoking and your family, the health benefits of stopping smoking, and how to handle cravings.
+The One You website provides loads of information on a range of smoking topics, such as smoking and your family, the health benefits of stopping smoking, and how to handle cravings.

-This informative website provides loads of fact sheets, law guides and information on a range of tobacco-related topics, including smokefree policies and tobacco regulation.
+The ASH website provides loads of fact sheets, law guides and information on a range of tobacco-related topics, including smokefree policies and tobacco regulation.

-This website includes some useful tips and advice on stopping smoking, including using e-cigarettes and ways to stop smoking without putting on weight.
+The NHS choices website includes some useful tips and advice on stopping smoking, including using e-cigarettes and ways to stop smoking without putting on weight.